 - The customer gets the order and using the PO number can process payment of the order.

-As it may be seen from the above, the purchase order tracking is a complex and a hard process.
+As it may be seen from the above, purchase order tracking is a complex and hard process.

 The only thing that stops many OMS providers from supporting more shopping platforms is complicated development.
 But there is a way to make this much easier: integrate via unified shopping cart API, provided by API2Cart.

-API2Cart makes possible for Order Management Providers to do the following:
+API2Cart makes it possible for Order Management Providers to do the following:

 - sync orders placed on the e-stores and various marketplaces;